 - Community Projects

-- Records of leadership experience and community service
+- Holds records of leadership experience and community services

-- Applicants must indicate an interest in applying for the “SMU-Duke-NUS Medicine Pathway” in their Undergraduate Application Form during the online SMU Application Exercise.
+- Indicated an interest in the "SMU-Duke-NUS Medicine Pathway" in their Undergraduate Application Form during the SMU Application Exercise

 Final Acceptance Criteria: